May 24, 2021

 Extended detection and response (XDR) solutions are emerging that automatically collect and correlate data from multiple security products to improve threat detection and provide an incident response capability.
 For example, an attack that caused alerts on email, endpoint and network can be combined into a single incident.
 The primary goals of an XDR solution are to increase detection accuracy and improve security operations efficiency and productivity.

-“Centralization and normalization of data also helps improve detection by combining softer signals from more components to detect events that might otherwise be ignored,” says Firstbrook.
+“Centralization and normalization of data also helps improve detection by combining softer signals from more components to detect events that might otherwise be ignored,” said Firstbrook.

 The shortage of skilled security practitioners and the availability of automation within security tools have driven the use of more security process automation.
 This technology automates computer-centric security operations tasks based on predefined rules and templates.